 This is especially common during menopause, as the tissues of the vulva and the lining of the vagina become thinner due to hormone changes.

-A decline in estrogen levels may also be caused by other factors, including:
+A decline in estrogen levels may also be due to other factors, including:

 - excessive exercise